DistrictOfJoban/JCM-Docs/docs/players/blocks/static_signal_lights.md

 - jsblock:signal_light_blue
 ---

-**Static Signal Light** refers to a series of Signal Light Block in Joban Client Mod where it's always lit in 1 color.
+**Static Signal Light** refers to a series of Signal Lights in Joban Client Mod where it's always lit in 1 color.

 Its purpose is to provide a dummy decoration-only signal light.